pyhopper/pyhopper/docs/index.rst

     )
     best_params = search.run(objective, "maximize", "1h 30min")

-The PyHopper's search process is a powerful evolutionary strategy that runs parallel across multiple GPUs natively supports NumPy array parameters with millions of dimensions is highly customizable (e.g. directly tuning torch.Tensor parameters)
+The PyHopper's tuning process is a powerful Markov chain Monte Carlo (MCMC) sampler that

+- runs parallel across multiple GPUs
+- natively supports NumPy array parameters with millions of dimensions
+- is highly customizable (e.g. you can directly tune entire torch.Tensor hyperparameters)

 The PyHopper's simple user interface allows running hyperparameter searches with less than 5 minutes setup time and minimal adaptations of existing code.